martinkearn/Web-Performance-and-Compatibility-Lab/Interoperability/Interoperability.md

 1. Go to [https://dev.modern.ie/tools/staticscan/](https://dev.modern.ie/tools/staticscan/)
 2. Enter 'http://ninjacatgallery.azurewebsites.net/interoperability/begin/index.html' as the URL and perform a scan
 3. Notice that there are several problems related to 'Modern web interoperability' (we'll ignore the other areas for now)
-4. Keep this browser page open, we'll refer to it throughout the excersise
+4. Keep this browser page open, we'll refer to it throughout the exercise

 ##2.
 Render mode
 The report tells us that there is a problem with the rendering mode for the page.
 It says "There is an issue with this website that could force an old document mode intended for older versions of Internet Explorer".